Indian defence ministry spokesperson sent on leave for insulting military

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A spokesperson for the Indian ministry of defence has been sent on leave after a tweet from his official handle was seen as an insult of the armed forces.
+ISLAMABAD: The spokesperson for the Indian ministry of defence has been sent on leave after a tweet from his official handle was seen as an insult of the armed forces.

 The defence ministry spokesperson’s handle tweeted on Friday evening, “Col. Aman Anand, took over as the acting official spokesperson of MOD as the spokesperson proceeds on leave.”

+The defence ministry spokesperson apologised for the tweet after facing outrage and said it was “inadvertent”.

-ISLAMABAD: A spokesperson for the Indian ministry of defence has been sent on leave after a tweet from his official handle was seen as an insult of the armed forces.
+ISLAMABAD: The spokesperson for the Indian ministry of defence has been sent on leave after a tweet from his official handle was seen as an insult of the armed forces.

 The defence ministry spokesperson’s handle tweeted on Friday evening, “Col. Aman Anand, took over as the acting official spokesperson of MOD as the spokesperson proceeds on leave.”